rpdelaney/xkeypass/README.md

 bindsym $mod+w exec i3-input -F 'exec xkeypass %s type password'
 ```

-By pressing $mod+w I can enter the record title, and xkeypass will prompt for
+By pressing $mod+w I can enter the record title. pinentry will prompt for the
-the password to unlock the password store, then type the password at the
+password to unlock the password store, then xkeypass types the password at the
 current cursor position.

 ##To-Do / known issues